 Veterans Services Office

-Chapter 30, Montgomery G.I.
-Bill: The Montgomery GI Bill establishes a program of educational benefits for eligible persons.
-Please go to the VA web site for further details on specific eligibility criteria.
-This chapter can provide educational assistance for eligible veterans who have served on active duty for two or more years and have been honorably discharged from the service.
-All students who feel they might be eligible should submit an application on-line at www.gibill.va.gov.
-The Department of Veteran Affairs will review your application and will notify you via US mail.
+Chapter 30, Montgomery GI Bill®: The Montgomery GI Bill® can provide educational assistance for eligible veterans who have served on active duty for two or more years and have been honorably discharged from the service.
+(For veteran who served as Reservists for six or more years see Chapter 1606).
+Please go to the VA web site for further details on specific eligibility criteria: (https://www.benefits.va.gov/gibill/montgomery_bill.asp).
+All students who feel they might be eligible should submit an application on-line at www.va.gov/education/how-to-apply/ The Department of Veteran Affairs will review your application and will generally notify you of their decision within 30 days.

 Veterans Regional Office